SystemsApproach/5G/intro.rst

     <https:wiki.opencord.org/download/attachments/1278027/PETERSON_CORD.pdf>`__.

     To understand the business case for CORD (and CORD-inspired technologies), see the A.D.
-Little report `Who Dares Win!
+Little report `Who Dares Wins!
     How Access Transformation Can Fast-Track Evolution of Operator Production Platforms, September 2019
     <https://www.adlittle.com/en/who-dares-wins>`__.